psychemedia/island-storynotes/last_duel_iw.md

 Lockyer buried in St Mary's Cowes graveyard.
 West wall?
 ```

-A report of the duel can be found in Millingen's "History of Duelling", published in 1841, which provides a comprehensive record of duels fought in Britain up to that date.
+The duel was fought between Major Orlando Lockyer, a seasoned soldier, aged 31, and John Sutton, a young man in his twenties.
+A report of it can be found in Millingen's "History of Duelling", published in 1841, which provides a comprehensive record of duels in Britain up to that date.

 ```{admonition} As recorded in *The history of duelling*, volume II, 1841
 :class: dropdown

 John Gideon Millingen, *The history of duelling*, volume 2, 1841, [pp222-3](https://archive.org/details/the-history-of-duelling-v-2-images/page/222/mode/2up).

 BETWEEN MAJOR LOCKYER AND MR. SUTTON COCHRANE.
 Cowes, December 12, 1817.